innovationOUtside/tm129-robotics2020/content/03_Robot_Lab/Section_00_05.md

 Jo : is : course manager
 ```

-We can't easily add rules to a pre-exsiting ruleset, so let's create another ruleset, building on the first, that contains another rule:
+We can’t easily add rules to a pre-exsiting ruleset, so let’s create another ruleset, building on the first, that contains another rule:

 ```python
 RULESET_2 = new_ruleset()